 Mesothelioma is rare and develops long after asbestos exposure.
 For this reason, symptoms are often mistakenly diagnosed as other conditions.
 That’s why it’s important to see your doctor if you experience any of the following symptoms:

 - Unusual lumps of tissue under the skin on your chest or abdomen

 - Abdominal pain and swelling

-Are there Treatments Available for Arkansas Patients with Mesothelioma?
+Treatments for Patients with Mesothelioma

 - Radiation, which may be used after surgery or as a stand-alone treatment to reduce symptoms